fangpenlin/bugbuzz-python/README.md

 # Notice

- - This is just a prototype, use it at your own risk
+ This is just a prototype, use it at your own risk
- - The source code and local variables you are debugging (encountered breakpoints or pause) will be uploaded to the server, but they will be **encrypted**, then decrypted on the dashboard, nobody can know the content without the access key.